VCDo/OneBigTwoSmallImagesCarousel/library/README.md

 ## Overview

-**OneBigTwoSmallImagesCarousel** is an Android **Jetpack Compose** library that provides a customizable image carousel that displays one large image followed by two small images in a repeating pattern:
+**OneBigTwoSmallImagesCarousel** is an Android **Jetpack Compose** library that provides a customizable image carousel that displays a horizontally scrollable carousel of images in a "one big, two small" repeating pattern.

-- 1 large image
-- 2 small stacked images
-- 1 large image
-- 2 small stacked images
-- …
+## Features

+*   Displays images in an alternating "one large, two small" pattern.
+*   Horizontally scrollable using Jetpack Compose's `LazyRow`.
+*   Highly customizable item appearance via a flexible `Modifier`.
+*   Callback for item click events.
+*   Callback for changes in carousel scroll visibility (start, middle, end, all visible).
+*   Built with modern Android Jetpack Compose.

+## Preview

 Here some previews:
 <p align="center">
   <img src="screenshots/previews.png" alt="Screenshot 1 of OBTSICarousel's sample app">
 </p>

-## Features

-- Built entirely with Jetpack Compose
-- Horizontally scrollable layout
-- Customizable base layout thru Modifier
-- Customizable image spacing, shape, border and content scale
-- Designed for any number of images (automatically batches them in the pattern: 1 large + 2 small)
-- Supports click handling
-- Supports visibility state handling

 ## Installation